 There is one God, eternally existing in three distinct persons: the Father, the Son and the Holy Spirit.
 These three are co-equal and each possesses all of the attributes of God.
 God is the Creator and Sustainer of the universe and everything in it.
 Only God is truly good and is the source of all comfort.
 God is light and in Him, there is no darkness.
 God is love.

 God created mankind in His image to live in a loving and personal relationship with Him.
-However, through one act of disobedience by the first of mankind, sin separated all people from the relationship with God.
+However, through one act of disobedience by the first of mankind, sin separated all people from their relationship with God.
 No one is righteous, for all have sinned and the consequence of sin is death and eternal judgment.
 Jesus is the only mediator between God and mankind.

 Jesus referred to His body as the bread of life.
 His body and the blood are the atoning sacrifice to take away our sins and give us eternal life.
 On the night before Christ was crucified, He told His disciples to eat bread and drink wine in remembrance of Him because they represent His body and blood.
 When we eat and drink at the Lord’s Table, we use crackers and juice for these emblems.
 It should be eaten when we gather as a church body to worship, with thanksgiving and reverence in a worthy manner.